lmitchell4/strends-report-1/README.md

 ### Usage

+* Start the Docker Desktop

 * Start a Docker Container that holds persistent storage of the PostfreSQL database by running the shell script,  `./create_strends_data.sh`.

 * Initialize a PostGreSQl server by starting a PostgreSQL Docker Container by running the shell script,  `./run_strends_psql.sh`.

 * Populate the database with new data using python.
 For example by running the python script, `inserts.py`.

-* Query the PostGreSQl database server in python or R using the `psycopg2` or `Rpostgres` pacakges, respectively.
+* Query the PostGreSQl database server in python or R using the `psycopg2` or `Rpostgres` packages, respectively.